In February this year, IPART finished its review of Opal fares for public transport.

-We decided at that time that the Government could increase fares by an average of 5% per year over the next four years.
+We decided at that time that the Government could increase fares by an average of 5% per year between 2020 and 2024.

 We suggested these increases be offset by expanding off peak discounts and broadening the availability of concession fares to Commonwealth health care card holders.